 2A.
 Katarina Perko b.
 1853, m.
 1873 to Peter Malič (Školnikov from Vinica).

-Jožef Perko [2B] and his wife Ana Balkovec had 3 children.
-They all died either in infancy or early childhood.
+Jožef Perko [2B] and his wife Ana Balkovec had 3 children which died in infancy or early childhood.

 Jožefa Culiberk m.
-1889 to her second husband Ivan Trempus (Ogulin 7) and had 7 children, including:
+1889 to her second husband Johan Trempus (Ogulin 7).
+Together they had 7 children, including:

 3A.
 Ana Trempus b.
 1893, m.
 1912 to Franc Cvetič (Obrh 33).

-Matija Starešinič and his wife Rosa Trempus [3D] had 3 children.
+Matija Starešinič and his wife Roya Trempus [3D] had 3 children.